Particular/eShopOnContainers/README.md

 Some of the NServiceBus features, e.g. Outbox, require persistance storage.
 In this sample we use SQL persistence running on top of MS SQL Server databases.

 In a dev/test environments you can rely on built-in installers to automatically create databases and tables.
-However, in production you should use generated scripts and follow the workflow similar to the one described in our documentation.
+However, in production you should use generated scripts and follow the workflow similar to the one described in the [Installer Workflow](https://docs.particular.net/persistence/sql/installer-workflow) article.